 FINAL DAY ON ISLAND – DO EVERYTHING OR JUST CHILL

 Our final full day is always the best.
-Get in more diving, snorkeling, paddling, or surfing.
+Get in more diving, snorkeling, or kayaking.
 Our Belizean cooks prepare fantastic feasts for us, which we enjoy in between this wide array of activities.
-Visit our menu page.
+Visit our Belize cuisine page.

-Other options not yet mentioned include windsurfing, kayak rolling, paddleboarding, surfing, kitesurfing, kayak surfing, a downwind paddleboard trip to Southwest Caye 6 miles away, night snorkeling, full-moon paddling, and learning kiteboarding basics using our trainer kite.
+Other options not yet mentioned include windsurfing, kayak rolling, paddleboarding, kitesurfing, kayak surfing, a downwind paddleboard trip to Southwest Caye 6 miles away, night snorkeling, full-moon paddling, and learning kiteboarding basics using our trainer kite.
 And did you know we have the only Belize surfing center in the country?

 SWIM TO SNORKEL – BOAT RIDE TO BELIZE CITY – CHECK INTO BELIZE CITY HOTEL